obumnwabude/joker/README.md

-# joker-dart
+# Joker

-A game for playing joker card game but in Dart.
+A shedding-type card game for two or more players.